-Three, I can decide (and I have) that I don’t need to be as big, strong, and ripped as possible – I’ve realized that my prior motivation to do so was largely driven by insecurity, and not by anything actually worthwhile.
+Three, it’s within my power to actually decide – and I have – that I don’t need to be as big, strong, and ripped as possible.
+Indeed I’ve realized that my prior motivation to do so was largely driven by insecurity, and not by anything actually worthwhile.

 Maybe you’re willing to sacrifice variety and palatability.
 Well?
 That’s a great way to keep a diet under control – no one ever got obese eating plain apples and potatoes every day.

 Maybe you’re willing to sacrifice a little comfort.
 Well?
 If you can tolerate the extra hunger from calorie restriction you can save time and energy that you would have otherwise had to spend on being active in order to keep the energy equation balanced.